Jimmy Garoppolo Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- Garoppolo averages 167 passing yards per game in two matchups against the Texans, 26.5 fewer yards his over/under in Sunday's game.
+- Garoppolo's 167 passing yards per game in two matchups against the Texans are 26.5 fewer yards than his over/under in Sunday's game.

 - Note: Garoppolo's stats vs. Texans date back to 2016.

-- The Texans are allowing 253.7 passing yards per game this season, the NFL's 18th-ranked pass defense.
+- The 253.7 yards per game the Texans are conceding through the air makes them the NFL's 18th-ranked pass defense.

-- The Texans have allowed 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.
+- The Texans' defense is ninth in the NFL, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Titans, Garoppolo completed 74.3% of his passes for 322 yards, while tossing one touchdown with two interceptions.
+- In last week's outing against the Titans, Garoppolo racked up 322 yards while completing 74.3% of his passes, while tossing one touchdown with two interceptions.

 Garoppolo's San Francisco Teammates